Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/parameter_editor/line_set.rst

 Silhouette
    Draws silhouettes around your closed objects; it is often good for organic objects (like Suzanne & Sphere), and bad for sharp edges, like a box.
-It can't render open mesh objects like open cylinders and flat planes.
+It cannot render open mesh objects like open cylinders and flat planes.
    The output is affected by the *Kr Derivative Epsilon* viewmap setting.

 Crease